Updated: November 28, 2020

 When I was growing up in Maine, all the gardens were long gone by Halloween.

 As a result, a lot of gardeners were very sad when the mercury started to drop.
 Many found them selves wanting more.

 If you’re one of those gardeners with a desire to garden longer and more successfully, you should put Four-Season Harvest on your reading list.
-It will be even more helpful than Coleman’s newer Winter Harvest Handbook (which, at the time I wrote this article, was the seventh bestselling gardening book on Amazon).
+It will be even more helpful than Coleman’s newer Winter Harvest Handbook.

 Easy, not complex gardening